brylevkirill/notes/interesting recent papers.md

 >	"New source of error in value-based RL with value approximation arises due to interaction of two factors:
 >	- restrictions on realizable greedy policies due to approximator
 >	- independent Bellman backups: oblivious to policy class"
+>	"- Tabular Q-learning converges to optimal with infinite data.
+>	- You might hope Q-learning + function approximation converges similarly to the best policy in that class.
+>	- But actually that's not true...
+Basically because MDP with function approximation ~= POMDP."
   - `video` <https://youtube.com/watch?v=PSfJ44C3-sU> (Lu)
   - `video` <http://www.fields.utoronto.ca/video-archive/2019/02/2509-19619> (Boutilier)